Pier-Two/Lantern.Discv5/USAGE.md

 var serviceProvider = services.BuildServiceProvider();
 var discv5 = new Discv5Protocol(serviceProvider);
 ```

-Please note the customization and settings of mentioned options are optional and only recommended for advanced users who have a deep understanding of the underlying protocol, as they may affect the performance and functionality of the protocol.
+Please note the customization and settings of mentioned options are optional and only recommended for certain scenarios, as it may affect the performance and functionality of the protocol.